Table of Contents:

 - Provided staff with access to the Return to Work (RTW) form (details at Section 4.2);

-- Identified a Lead Worker Representative, Deputy Lead Worker Representative and Assistant Lead Worker Representative (details at Section 4.3);
+- Identified a Lead Worker representative (details at Section 4.3);

 - Displayed posters and other signage to prevent introduction and spread of COVID-19 (details at Section 4.4);

-- Made the necessary changes to the school or classroom layout as required to support physical distancing (details at Section 4.5);
+- Made the necessary changes to the school or classroom layout if necessary to support the redesign of classrooms to support physical distancing (details at Section 4.5);

 - Removed unnecessary clutter to facilitate ongoing cleaning of the school taking into account the importance of having educational materials to create a stimulating learning environment;

 - Updated the health and safety risk assessment (details at Section 4.6);